HVAC Training Schools & Certifications in Mississippi (MS)

 To discover all national certification options, check out the HVAC credentialing page.

-Finally, HVAC workers in MS must obtain a license before becoming a contractor in this industry.
-To do so, HVAC technicians must pass two exams: one related to business and law, and one related to the HVAC industry.
+Finally, all HVAC workers should understand that they must obtain a license before becoming contractors in this industry.
+To do so, HVAC technicians must pass two exams: one related to business and law and one related to the HVAC industry.
 The Mississippi State Board of Contractors provides a list of companies that offer prep courses to help applicants prepare for the exams.

 Ultimately, HVAC licensure in Mississippi can be a fairly complex process, and some cities may have additional requirements.
 In light of this, all aspiring HVAC technicians must perform due diligence when researching licensure requirements to ensure they stay within the law while starting a new job.